Combinatorial and harmonic-analytic methods for integer tilings: Fibers and cofibers

 (iv) A set $A\subset \ZZ_M$ is {\em $\mathcal{P}$-fibered in the $p_i$ direction} if it can be written as a union of disjoint $\mathcal{P}$-fiber chains in the $p_i$ direction.

 \end{definition}

+We list a few examples.
+Observe that, while we will not use $\calp$-fiber chains with multiplicities greater that 1, Definition \ref{fibers} (iii) does require the concept of $N$-fibers with multiplicity.

-In particular, a $\{1\}$-fiber chain in the $p_i$ direction with multiplicity 1 is simply an $M$-fiber in that direction, and an $\{1\}$-fibered set in the $p_i$ direction with multiplicity 1 is $M$-fibered in that direction, as defined in Section \ref{gridsetal}.
+\begin{itemize} \item A $\{1\}$-fiber chain in the $p_i$ direction is simply an $M$-fiber in that direction, and an $\{1\}$-fibered set in the $p_i$ direction with multiplicity 1 is $M$-fibered in that direction, as defined in Section \ref{gridsetal}.